Both intermittent fasting and ketosis have gotten much attention lately.

 Yes, intermittent fasting can put you into ketosis.
-Ketosis is nothing else than burning fat for energy when carbohydrate stores are empty.
+Ketosis is burning fat for energy when carbohydrate stores are empty.

 How long does it take to go into ketosis when fasting?

-In case you are on a ketogenic diet, you already are in ketosis when fasting and burn fat for energy efficiently.
+If you are on a ketogenic diet, you are already in ketosis when fasting and burning fat for energy efficiency.
 On the other hand, if you follow a standard American diet (SAD), you will not get into ketosis in 16 hours since carbohydrate stores are full.
-In this case, you would need to go cold turkey with a prolonged fast to have a chance to enter ketosis
+In this case, you would need to go cold turkey with a prolonged fast to have a chance to enter ketosis.

 How long does it take for intermittent fasting to reach ketosis?

 It depends on how fat-adapted you are.
-If you are not used to low-carb diets, it can take weeks of 16/8 until you will reach ketosis for the first time
+If you are not used to low-carb diets, it can take weeks of 16/8 until you reach ketosis for the first time.

 Will Diet Coke kick me out of ketosis?